As China weakens, recession stalks North Asia

-(Reuters) - The slowdown in China’s economy, the world’s second largest, is sucking the growth out of North Asia and tilting some economies toward recession.
+Oct 22 (Reuters) - The slowdown in China’s economy, the world’s second largest, is sucking the growth out of North Asia and tilting some economies towards recession.

 As China undergoes a painful rebalancing of an economy that accounts for 16 percent of global GDP - up from below a tenth a decade ago - the International Monetary Fund predicts 5.5 percent growth this year for a region that also includes export powerhouses Japan, South Korea, Hong Kong and Taiwan.